-- 711. I. The History.
+711. I. The History.
 Chronic Peritonitis may originate in the acute form, or be chronic from its commencement.
-It may require great attention for its detection. - 712.
-II.
+It may require great attention for its detection.

+712. II.
 The Symptoms.
 There is sometimes little or no pain, tenderness, or tumor of the abdomen, although a careful examination generally detects some degree of one or other of these symptoms.
-There is frequently also some degree of vomiting and diarrhæa.
+There is frequently also some degree of vomiting and diarrheea.
 But the principal symptoms consist of hectic fever and emaciation.
-See further, §§ 313, 314. - 713.
-In the course of the affection, various effusions of serum or lymph take place, and the elasticity of the abdomen is diminished, generally or partially, so as to constitute diffused or partial hardness or tumor, or even suppuration; or a state of ascites is established. - 714.
-III.
+See further, 55313, 314.

+713. In the course of the affection, various effusions of serum or lymph take place, and the elasticity of the abdomen is diminished, generally or partially, so as to constitute diffused or partial hardness or tumor, or even suppuration; or a state of ascites is established.

+714. III.
 The Varieties and Morbid Anatomy.
-This affection, frequently obscure in itself, is rendered still more so by its varied forms and complications: these arise principally from the - 1.
-Effusion of Serum, when it resembles Ascites. - The Effusion of coagulable Lymph, when it assumes the form of abdominal Tumor or Tumors.
+This affection, frequently obscure in itself, is rendered still more so by its varied forms and complications: these arise principally from the

-- The Supervention of Inflammation, or Ulceration, of the mucous Membrane of the Stomach, or Intestines, or the Mucous Glands. - 4.
-The Deposit of Tubercles. - 715.
-The last complication of chronic Peritonitis naturally leads us to the consideration of
+- 1. Effusion of Serum, when it resembles Ascites. - 2.
+The Effusion of coagulable Lymph, when it assumes the form of abdominal Tumor or Tumors. - 3.
+The Supervention of Inflammation, or Ulceration, of the mucous Membrane of the Stomach, or Intestines, or the Mucous Glands. - 4.
+The Deposit of Tubercles.(1)

-II.
-TUBERCLES.
+(1.)
+It is the opinion of M. Louis, the highest authority on this subject, that Chronic Peritonitis is always tuberculous.
+In cases that have fallen under my notice, the abdomen has become enlarged, but without the regular development, and especially without the tension observed in ascites,-the swelling being inelastic and marked by greater prominence and firmness in some portions than in others.
+It is sometimes possible to feel distinctly the ridges and depressions produced by the folds of the intestines united to each other by coagulable lymph.

+715. The last complication of chronic Peritonitis naturally leads us to the consideration of

-- 716. The History and the general Symptoms have been already detailed, § 318.
-It only remains to trace, in this place, the local Symptoms of this disease. - 717.
-I. The History.
-Compared with chronic peritonitis, Tubercles of the abdomen form a far more insidious disease still; and it rarely, if ever, puts on an acute form at its commencement, in its progress, or at its termination. - 718.
-II.
+716. The History and the general Symptoms have been already detailed, § 318.
+It only remains to trace, in this place, the local Symptoms of this disease.

+717. I. The History.
+Compared with chronic peritonitis, Tubercles of the abdomen form a far more insidious disease still; and it rarely, if ever, puts on an acute form at its commencement, in its progress, or at its termination.

+718. II.
 The local Symptoms are at first obscure and deepseated pain in the abdomen and generally in the right iliac region.
 This pain is sometimes aggravated for a day or two.
 At a later period, a degree of tension, and finally of tumor, is added to the tenderness.
-The bowels are uncertain: frequently there are copious, white, alvine evacuations. - 719.
-III.
-The Morbid Anatomy consists in - 1.
-Tubercles and Tuberculous Adhesions diffused over the Peritonaum. - Masses of Tubercles and Interstices inextricably matted together. - Ulcerations of Peyer's and Brunner's Glands, and Tuberculous Enlargement of the Mesenteric Glands. - Various Tuberculous Masses and Cavities, especially in the right Iliac Region, sometimes communicating with the Intestines.
-See § 552-556.
+The bowels are uncertain : frequently there are copious, white, alvine evacuations.

+719. III.
+The Morbid Anatomy consists in

+- 1. Tubercles and Tuberculous Adhesions diffused over the Peritonaum. - 2.
+Masses of Tubercles and Interstices inextricably matted together. - 3.
+Ulcerations of Peyer's and Brunner's Glands, and Tuberculous Enlargement of the Mesenteric Glands. - 4.
+Various Tuberculous Masses and Cavities, especially in the right Iliac Region, sometimes communicating with the Intestines.
+See §§ 552-556.